painted bee hives

 Beekeeping and loving it …

 We are a small family business located in Clifton, Virginia.
-It is now our fourth year of beekeeping and we are excited to be selling both bees and honey.
+It is now our fifth year of beekeeping and providing our local honey.

 Our Honey